vedi/restifizer/README.md

 ## Supported HTTP methods

-In the best traditions of REST-genre the most of the actions with resource can be "expresed" with http-methods.
+In the best traditions of REST-genre the most of the actions with resource can be "expressed" with http-methods.
 `restifizer` supports following methods:
  * GET - selects a set of resources or a resource if a key is specified,
  * HEAD - retrieve all resources or a resource if a key is specified in a collection (header only),